 Clothing Choice Matters

 Black & White: Black or white shirts may work in some instances but contrary to popular belief, they are not always the best choice.
-They can present processing challenges when it comes to adjusting exposures.
-Also consider that white will compete with your face for attention.
+If you must wear one, choose black because white will compete with your face for attention.

 Shoes: Don’t forget about your shoes!
 Full-body photos will include your footwear.
-Group shots will also show your footwear in many cases.
-Keep this in mind when choosing your outfits and coordinating with others in the group.
+Keep this in mind when choosing your outfits and when coordinating with others for group photos.

 Accessories & Glasses: Again, we don’t want to draw attention away from your face.
-You’re always safest keeping jewelry simple by opting for stud earrings over large hoops or long, dangling earrings; a ring or two; and if a necklace is absolutely necessary, a simple pendant on a chain is best.
-Bold necklaces are very popular right now, though.
-So if you do want to go bold, pair it with a simple, understated shirt to really highlight the necklace.
+You’re always safest keeping jewelry simple by opting for stud earrings over large hoops or long, dangling earrings; a ring or two; and if a necklace is absolutely necessary, simple is best.
+If you do want to go bold, pair it with a simple, understated shirt to really highlight the necklace.
 Remember to keep in mind that your face should be the main focus.